 However, do keep in mind that the changes will only affect the system that the hosts file is in.

-Edit the Hosts File in Windows 10
+How to Edit Hosts File in Windows 10

 Before we begin, you’ll need an IP address for your domain: